severo/some_docs_on_georchestra/test_console_module.md

 In order to simulate we are logged in, we will set the headers in the [simple-modify-headers](https://github.com/didierfred/SimpleModifyHeaders) browser extension.
 After installing, enter the configuration:

-- Url Patterns* : `http://localhost/console/*` (note taht it does not allow to filter by port)
+- Url Patterns* : `http://localhost/console/*` (note that it does not allow to filter by port)

 create two rules:

 - Add / `sec-username` / `testadmin` / `Request`
 - Add / `sec-roles` / `ROLE_SUPERUSER` / `Request`

-save and start the extension.
+Then save, and start the extension.

 ## Launch the console module